 WHAT IS AUTISM?

 Autism and autism spectrum disorders (ASDs) represent a group of developmental disorders ranging from autistic disorder, which is severe, to the milder Asperger syndrome.
 ASDs are characterized by impaired social interactions, problems with verbal and nonverbal communication, repetitive behaviors, and severely limited activities and interests.
-ASDs are understood to affect an estimated 1 in 88 children.
+ASDs are understood to affect an estimated 1 in 68 children (as reported by the CDC).
 The risk is three to four times higher in males than females.

 CSHL researchers are applying leading-edge scientific expertise in genetics, genomics and neuroscience to understand the causes of ASDs.